 - Exposure to loud sounds, especially repeatedly

-- Impairment of the hair cells due to normal hearing loss that comes with ageing
+- Impairment of the hair cells due to normal hearing loss that comes with aging

 - Excessive stress levels that affect or weaken the overall nervous system

 - Meniere’s disease